ReactVT/react-vt/README.md

  E.g. Test to check the value of Square will not run until the click action on Square has occurred.

- 4. Once you're satisfied with your tests, you can export them as an Enzyme file and use it as a basis to start writing your own Enzyme tests.
- 5. Enzyme exports are generated based on the Mocha test framework and Chai assertion library.

 ## Contributing